 - Increase national awareness about the incidence and prevalence of hepatitis A, B, and C, and the differences between them;

 - Increase awareness about prevention and screening recommendations for viral hepatitis as well as the national Viral Hepatitis Action Plan;

 - Inform participants about treatment options available for viral hepatitis; and

 - Increase awareness about HCV and why it is important for people living with HIV and people working in the field.

 We can only decrease the impact of viral hepatitis on our communities by working together.
 Please join us for the chat — learn more, share your efforts, and help spread the word about hepatitis in your communities.
 If you are wondering what else you can do, here are a few suggestions:

 - Download resources and share them with others: In an effort to support stakeholders and community members in educating themselves and others about viral hepatitis, the CDC provides web badges, digital tools, fact sheets, infographics, and more here.
 Please feel free to use these resources and share them with others.

 Under the Affordable Care Act, hepatitis A and B vaccines are covered preventive services with no copay.
-Ask your doctor or use the Vaccine Finder to find hepatitis vaccination locations near you.
+Ask your doctor to find hepatitis vaccination locations near you.